TommyVaughan/Programming-Project/README.md

 ### Assigned project for programming &amp; scripting module 2018
 In this project I will be looking at the Iris data set.
 1) I will provide a brief summary of what the Iris data set is and what it contains.
-2) I will upload the data into Visual Studio so summarize and visualize the data set using the Python programming language.
+2) I will upload the data into Visual Studio to summarize and visualize the data set using the Python programming language.
 3) I will evaluate some algorithms and make some predictions from the analysis of the data through Visual Studio.

 #### Fisher’s Iris Data Set